linear/linear/docs/API.md

+> ⚠️ Visit our [API docs site](https://developers.linear.app/docs/graphql/working-with-the-graphql-api) for the most up to date documentation

 # Linear GraphQL API

 Linear's public API is built using GraphQL.
 It's the same API we use internally for developing our applications.